 Papua New Guinea is the eastern half of the island of New Guinea, the world's largest tropical island [source: FAO].
-Located in the Pacific Ocean, Papua New Guinea has logged 49 shark attacks and 25 fatalities since 1925 [source: ISAF].
-These numbers just edge out New Zealand, which has seen 47 attacks and 9 fatalities since 1852 [source: ISAF].
+Located in the Pacific Ocean, Papua New Guinea has logged 48 shark attacks since 1848 [source: ISAF].
+That's more than New Zealand, which has seen 39 attacks since 1852 [source: ISAF].
 However, New Zealand has 9,404 miles (15,134 kilometers) of shoreline, while Papua New Guinea has but 3,201 miles (5,152 kilometers) of coast.

 More traditional means of fishing still exist here as well, and reflect the fact that sharks have always been a part of the natives' lives.
 Some residents of Papua New Guinea, particularly in the province of New Ireland, still practice an ancient art called shark calling.
 Shark callers claim to commune with shark spirits, drawing them near through ritual songs and prayers.
 When the shark comes to the boat, the caller places a noose on it, clubs it and takes it home for the villagers to eat [source: Jensen].